ENGL4106 Emotions in the Theatre

 - Students are able to (1) critically assess literary-historical arguments, and contribute to debates in the field; (2) recognise and analyse dominant and emergent ideologies of the period, as manifested in the set texts; (3) understand the major philosophical, political, religious and historical developments of the period; (4) present informed and well researched interpretations of texts in the studied genres; and (5) read and critique a range of important texts and genres from the medieval and/or early modern periods.

-- Typically this unit is assessed in the following ways: (1) a seminar presentation and related short essay; (2) a research project; and (3) a final seminar presentation.
+- Indicative assessments in this unit are as follows: (1) a seminar presentation and related short essay; (2) a research project; and (3) a final seminar presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.